-Robert Gelder, Charlotte Garrido and Edward Wolfe, Commissioners for Kitsap County - The Board of County Commissioners governs and legislates Kitsap County.
+The Board of County Commissioners governs and legislates Kitsap County.
 Each of its three members is elected on a countywide basis for a four-year term.
 The Board of County Commissioners provides budget and funding for the various county departments and offices of the other elected officials.

-Phil Cook, Assessor - The primary role of the Assessor is to establish as assessed valuation of all real and personal property for tax purposes.
+Phil Cook, Assessor

+The primary role of the Assessor is to establish an assessed valuation of all real and personal property in Kitsap County for tax purposes.
 The values are used to calculate and set levy rates for the various taxing districts.
-The Assessor's office appraises property both by physical inspection and by market activity.
+The Assessor's office appraises property and assesses valuation both by physical inspection and by market activity.

-Paul Andrews, Auditor - The Auditor has several functions to perform.
+Paul Andrews, Auditor

+The Auditor has several functions to perform.
 The first is to conduct all elections in Kitsap County, whether national, state or regional.
-The Auditor is also the recorder of deeds and other instruments in writing which by law are to be filed and recorded in and for the county he or she is elected.
+The Auditor is also the recorder of deeds and other instruments in writing which by law are to be filed and recorded in and for the county for which he is elected.

 The Auditor prepares and files annual financial statements with the state auditor and oversees the payroll and accounts payable functions of the County.